OleksiiKova/build_master_shop/README.md

 [Table view](https://github.com/users/OleksiiKova/projects/4/views/4)

 <details><summary>Click to view a screenshot of the Table view</summary><img src="static/images/readme_images/kanban-2.png"></details> <br>
 I structured the project around Epics and User Stories, dividing the development into manageable chunks.
-Each Epic corresponded to a core feature of the "Build Master Shop" platform, such as user management, card and orders, or reviews and rating.
+Each Epic corresponded to a core feature of the "Build Master Shop" platform, such as user management, cart and orders, or reviews and rating.
 This structure ensured that each feature was user-centric and aligned with real-world needs.

 #### Epics:
 1. [EPIC: Product Management](https://github.com/OleksiiKova/build_master_shop/issues/7)